CHALLENGE AMERICA: How to Apply

-- Register with Login.gov, SAM and Grants.gov or renew/verify these registrations.
+- Register with Login.gov, the System for Award Management (SAM) at Sam.gov, and Grants.gov or renew/verify these registrations.

-Login.gov, SAM, Grants.gov (Part 1), and the NEA’s Applicant Portal (Part 2) are separate online systems.
+Login.gov, SAM, Grants.gov (Part 1), and the NEA’s Applicant Portal (Part 2) are all separate online systems.

 Instructions for Part 1 and Part 2, including application deadlines and a list of all the application questions, can be found at the bottom of the page.